ramiyappan/Heart-disease/README.md

-# Predicting Heart-disease

-This project was part of assignments from the Data Mining course *(CS 584 - Spring '22)* at George Mason University.

 ## Files on the Repository

   Dataset ----------------> *is a folder that contains the train, test and format of output files for the dataset.*